sshmru/warmup/toFix.md

 [ ] rename postcontroller -> current post

-[ ] socket based updates might go rampage on huge amounts of user!!
+[ ] socket based updates might go rampage on huge amounts of users!!

 [ ] rename updated to date, its confusing

 [ ] rename upvotes property, its array of who vote d